kheller18/data-structures-algorithms/questions/Node.md

 11. How many types of API functions are there in Node.js?
     + There are two types of API functions:
-      + Asynchronous, non-blocking functions - mostly I/O operations which can be fork out of the main loop.
+      + `Asynchronous, non-blocking functions` - mostly I/O operations which can be fork out of the main loop.
-      + Synchronous, blocking functions - mostly operations that influence the process running in the main loop.
+      + `Synchronous, blocking functions` - mostly operations that influence the process running in the main loop.

 12. What is REPL?
-    + PL in Node.js stands for Read, Eval, Print, and Loop, which further means evaluating code on the go.
+    + `REPL` in Node.js stands for Read, Eval, Print, and Loop, which further means evaluating code on the go.

 13. List down the two arguments that async.queue takes as input?
     + Task Function